1 min read

-When you lose a case at the trial level, whether it is a civil lawsuit or an administrative law case, finding a lawyer to handle your federal or state appeal can be challenging and time-consuming.
-At Whitcomb Selinsky, PC, we have years of experience representing clients in state and federal appeals courts.
-Our law firm provides appellate advocacy to our clients - from individuals who have lost in administrative proceedings to businesses that require assistance with the civil appeals lawyers' process.
+When you lose a case at the trial level, whether it is a civil lawsuit or an administrative law case, finding a lawyer to handle your federal or state appellate court can be challenging and time-consuming.
+At Whitcomb Selinsky, PC, we have years of experience representing clients in state and federal courts of appeals.
+Our law firm provides appellate advocacy to our clients - from individuals who have lost in administrative proceedings to businesses that require assistance with the appellate practice for high-stakes civil appeals.

-You should begin working with an appellate lawyer even at the initial trial level to ensure that all potential appeals issues are properly raised.
-Depending upon the areas of the law in which your case falls, and the possible avenues for appeal, some of those issues may need to be raised through the appellate process and at the trial court level, or else you may lose the ability to appeal in the future.
+You should begin working with an appellate counsel, even at the initial trial level, to ensure that all potential appeal issues are properly addressed.
+Depending upon the areas of the law in which your case falls, and the possible avenues for appeal, some of those issues may need to be raised through post-trail motions and at the trial court level, or else you may lose the ability to appeal in the future.

 At Whitcomb Selinsky, PC, we handle many different kinds of appellate law cases, including but not limited to: